Configure Relevance Search to improve search results and performance

 Enable Relevance Search

 Data in your application begins syncing to the external search index immediately after you enable Relevance Search.
-We strongly recommend that you configure the entities and entity fields participating in Relevance Search before you enable the search, to prevent sensitive data from being indexed in a service external to Dynamics 365 (online).
+We strongly recommend that you configure the entities and entity fields participating in Relevance Search before you enable the search, to prevent sensitive data from being indexed in a service external to Dynamics 365 for Customer Engagement apps.
 For more information about configuring Relevance Search, see Select entities for Relevance Search, Configure searchable fields for Relevance Search, and Set managed property for Relevance Search.

-Because you’ll be sharing your Dynamics 365 data with the external system, Relevance Search is disabled by default.
+Because you’ll be sharing your Customer Engagement apps data with the external system, Relevance Search is disabled by default.
 To enable it, you must accept the consent terms.
 Depending on the size of your organization, it may take up to an hour or more for the data to become available in the external search index after you enable the search.
 Enabling Relevance Search makes this search option available to all members of your organization.

 By default, Relevance Search is disabled.
 To enable Relevance Search, do the following: